marcopaganini/check-trailing-spaces/README.md

 * `source_directory`: When `check_all_files` is set, use this directory as the root of the tree to be checked, instead of the Git repository root.

+* `pr_number`: The number of the PR to check.
+There's usually no need to change this.
+The default is the current PR number.

 ## Example

 **.github/workflows/main.yml**